fmiopensource/cleanerupper/README.markdown

 It works by  providing a new method to all of your ActiveRecord based objects called `clean`

     class Widget < ActiveRecord::Base
-      clean :body, :with => :scramble
+      clean :body, :method => :scramble
     end

-This method takes an array of columns to be cleaned by cleanerupper, followed by two options:
+This method takes an array of columns to be cleaned by cleanerupper, followed by three optional parameters:

-    :with       => Specifies which method to clean with :dictionary => Specifies which dictionaries should be used for this cleaning :callback   => Specifies a callback to call if disallowed data is found
+    :method     => Specifies which method to clean with :dictionary => Specifies which dictionaries should be used for this cleaning :callback   => Specifies a callback to call if disallowed data is found